Mushiyo/pandoc-toc-sidebar/README.md

   ```

 ### Options
-#### Local css and JavaScript files
+#### Local or self-contained css and JavaScript files
-For local css and JavaScript files, just replace `toc-sidebar.html` with `toc-sidebarL.html` in step 4.
+For local css and JavaScript files, or using Pandoc's `--self-contained` option, replace `toc-sidebar.html` with `toc-sidebarL.html` in step 4.

 #### `<table>` styles
 The `<table>` styles here are the following Bootstrap table classes: `.table`, `table-bordered` and `table-hover`.